minh-le1994/MinhLe/Spotify/README.md

 8. Automate the execution of the main.py file.
 If you have windows you can do that easily with the Windows Task Scheduler.

 ## Content of the Modules
-**main.py**: The main Python File to execute the data collection.
+- **main.py**: The main Python File to execute the data collection.
-**authorization.py**: Handles the Authorization of to access the Spotify Web Api after the Authorization Code Flow.
+- **authorization.py**: Handles the Authorization of to access the Spotify Web Api after the Authorization Code Flow.
 More information about the Authorization and the Authoriztion Code Flow can be found here: https://developer.spotify.com/documentation/general/guides/authorization-guide/
-**dbconnector.py**: Handles the connection to the MySQL database and writes the information provided by the Spotify Web Api to it.
+- **dbconnector.py**: Handles the connection to the MySQL database and writes the information provided by the Spotify Web Api to it.
-**extractdata.py**: Handles the extraction of the recently listened songs and some audio features of this song.
+- **extractdata.py**: Handles the extraction of the recently listened songs and some audio features of this song.
 The extracted data will be returned as pandas Dataframe

+## Data Collected

+The following data will be collected and written to the database:

+ **Song History**
+ - ID (primary key, auto increment): This is the unique ID in your MySQL Database, which will update automatically
+ - Time: The time you listened to the song
+ - Song_Name: The Name of the Song
+ - Spotify_ID: The unique Spotify ID for that song.
+This is needed to join the tables with the second table "song_data"
+ - Spotify_URI: A unique identifier for each song specified by Spotify
+ - Popularity: The popularity of the song
+ - Object_Type: The object type from where the song was played from

+ **Song Data**
+- Spotify_ID (primary key), Spotify_URI: The same like in Song History
+- Artist: The artist of the song:
+- Album: The album the song belongs to
+- Duration: The duration of the song
+- The following Audio Features: Acousticness, Danceability, Energy, Instrumentalness, key_spotify, Liveness, Loudness, Mode, Speechiness, Tempo, Time_Signature, Valence (More information about each can be found here: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)

 ## Restrictions
 - The Spotify Web Api can return a maximum of the last 50 listened songs.
 Keep that in mind if you want to collect the data to avoid gaps in it.